Reflecting on purpose of visit

 This is the basic standard for a guest staying at the Monastery.

-Sila, or ethical behaviour, is an essential foundation for cultivating inner peace and wisdom.
-It creates a trusting atmosphere for opening the heart.
-Guests staying overnight at Vimutti are expected to abide by the eight training precepts:
+Sila, or ethical behaviour, is an essential foundation for the development of mindfulness, clear comprehension and meditation.
+All monastery residents are expected to abide by all eight training precepts:

 • To refrain from killing living beings (including insects but not plants)